“You should talk to these guys.”

 You need to get paid.

-Fuel still has to be covered.
-Payroll is still Friday.
-Your customer may still be paying on 30, 60, or 75 day terms.
+Payroll is Friday.
+Your customer is paying on terms: paying on 30, 60 or 75 day terms.

 A fleet owner put it this way: